-Peter Scupelli is the Nierenberg Associate Professor of Design and Director of the Learning Environments Lab.
-Peter’s current research focus is on learning environments.
+Peter Scupelli is an Associate Professor of Design, Director of the Learning Environments Lab, and Visiting Professor at Politecnico di Milano.
+He was the Nierenberg Professor from 2019-2022.
+Peter’s current research focus is on learning environments and design futures.

-Peter's teaching and research focus on two fundamental topics necessary to bring aspects of Transition Design to design practice: aligning short term design action and long term vision goals and embedding values into design processes.
-In Dexign Futures students learn to combine Design Thinking with Futures Thinking to align short and long term time horizons.
-In Design Ethos and Action he teaches how to embed values such as gender equality and sustainability into everyday life, organizations, and redirect design practice towards sustainment.
+Peter's teaching and research focus on two fundamental topics necessary to bring aspects of Transition Design to design practice: aligning short-term design action and long-term vision goals and embedding values into design processes.
+In Dexign Futures, students learn to combine Design Thinking with Futures Thinking to align short and long-term time horizons.
+In Design for Zero-Carbon Lifestyles, he teaches how to live a zero-carbon lifestyle and create zero-carbon organizations.

 Peter has a master’s degree in interaction design from the School of Design at Carnegie Mellon University.
 His thesis essay explored the effect of affordances in communities of practice.
 His thesis project entailed making process work visible to design teams throughout a project in time-shared project rooms.